 11 Simple Ways to Prevent the Post-Holiday Blues

-The post-holiday blues can be real.
+The post-holiday blues sometimes follow holiday depression.
 Here are some ways to cope with the emotional let-down that can happen after the festivities end.

-“Somebody who’s just experiencing sort of like seasonal blues might have some good days and some bad days [similar to] somebody with depression,” says Elise Hall, MSW, LICSW, a clinical social worker and therapist in North Attleboro, Massachusetts.
+“Somebody who’s just experiencing sort of like seasonal blues might have some good days and some bad days [similar to] somebody with depression,” says Elise Hall, a clinical social worker, and therapist in North Attleboro, Massachusetts.
 “Even though there might be bright moments throughout their day, [they’re] feeling pretty bad consistently.”

-We’ve come up with some simple strategies to cope with those feelings during the cold (or not so cold) winter months by getting active, discovering passion projects and embracing the season.
+Here are some simple strategies to cope with those feelings during the cold (or not so cold) winter months by getting active, discovering passion projects, and embracing the season.

 Try a workout

-Whether at home or at the gym, exercise is a commonly recognized and effective mood enhancer, explains Hall.
+Exercise is a commonly recognized and effective mood enhancer, explains Hall.
 “Exercise just really releases natural chemicals in the brain that have an antidepressant quality to them.”
-Try a new class, or get outside for a run or walk if the weather allows.
+Try a new online fitness class, or get outside for a run or walk if the weather allows.
 (Here’s what to do if you can’t take 10,000 steps a day.)

 Keep your resolutions realistic